Estate Agent Fees for selling a house

 Online estate agent vs high street agent fees

 Selling your house with an online estate agent is generally cheaper than with a high street estate agent, as sellers pay a lower fixed fee, rather than a percentage of the agreed sale price.

-As HouseSimple.com operates online, we can sell your home for as low as £695, as we don’t have to pay for pricey high street premises.
+As HouseSimple.com operates online, we can sell your home for £995, as we don’t have to pay for pricey high street premises.
 It also gives us the flexibility to dedicate the best specialists to each step in the selling journey, giving our customers access to award-winning photographers, expert valuers and negotiators, and the most efficient conveyancers in the industry.

-By keeping our operations slick, lean and efficient, we can pass on the savings to our customers and sell your home quicker.
+By keeping our operations slick, lean and efficient, we can pass on the savings to our customers.